Cyber Security

 Concrete management programs, and investments in resources for cyber security management

-- Introduce international cyber security management standards and obtain certification: To ensure the confidentiality, integrity, and availability of customer data and related operational information, the Bank obtained "ISO 27001 Information Security Management System" international standard certification in November 2010 and has maintained the validity of the certificate every year (the certificate is valid until November 6, 2025).
+- To ensure the confidentiality, integrity, and availability of customer data and the Bank’s operational information, the Bank has implemented and obtained certification under the ISO/IEC 27001 Information Security Management System international standard and maintains the validity of the certification on an annual basis.
+The current certification is valid until November 6, 2028.